This page may contain affiliate links.

 Yes, eating fast food is much more convenient pregnant or not.
 You may even think it helps with your morning (all day) sickness.
 I totally get it.
 I was so sick my first trimester.
 Eating felt more like a chore than anything.
-However, when I started eating healthier I noticed I had more energy, I wasn’t AS nauseous, and I just felt overall better.
+However, when I started eating healthier and discovered some pregnancy super foods, I noticed I had more energy, I wasn’t AS nauseous, and I just felt overall better.
 (Weird I would feel better when I ate better!
 DUH!)

 In one cup of kale you have 4 grams of protein, 150 mg of calcium, 491 mg of potassium and way more than your daily requirements of Vitamin A and K. I could go on and on.
 Kale is amazing.
 If you eat anything on this list every day, it should be kale.
 I’m not a huge fan of the taste of kale so I really like to eat it in my smoothies, the fruit masks it but you still get all of the goodness.

 Spinach is another superfood that is in the leafy green category.
 So important for you and the baby!
 Spinach is high in niacin and zinc, as well as protein, fiber, vitamins A, C, E and K, thiamin, vitamin B6, folate, calcium, iron, magnesium, phosphorus, potassium, copper, and manganese.
 I love spinach so for me I will make spinach salads or even throw some of this in a smoothie too!

 Avocados are so yummy!
 I eat them plain, on toast, in salads and evens smoothies.
 They are high in potassium and monounsaturated fatty acids.
 Avocados are the holy grail of pregnancy superfoods.

 Bananas are another holy grail, they can help with morning sickness, cramps, and even feeling dizzy.
 They offer immediate energy.
 My favorite way of eating bananas lately is with a scoop of peanut butter!